1Deterministic/1D-Sync/README.md

 * `post_sync_script`: script to be executed after the synchronization.
 It will run once per program loop (once every `check_cooldown` time period), immediately before the log write and sending the email - [optional]

+* `logs_folder_maximum_size`: maximum size allowed for the `Logs` folder.
+If it's exceeded, the older files will be deleted until the maximum size is satisfied. **The exclusion criteria is based on the modified date, must be an integer numerical value greater than or equal to zero, 0 means unlimited and the value is read in MB** - [optional]

 The file `Config/control.json` stores dates and times of the synchronizations, it's not necessary to change it.
 However, if you want to force a sync to run on the next attempt you can remove the respective line from the file or change it to some chosen date and time.

 Use the file `Syncs/sync.json.example` as a template